defold/doc/docs/en/manuals/automation-workflows.md

 Defold also publishes official documentation in formats suitable for language models and local search tools:

-* [llms.txt](https://defold.com/llms.txt) is a concise index of individual manuals, API namespaces, and examples;
+* the [LLM documentation index](https://defold.com/llms.txt) is a concise index of individual manuals, API namespaces, and examples;
-* [llms-full.txt](https://defold.com/llms-full.txt) combines all manuals, API documentation, and examples into one searchable file.
+* the [full LLM documentation](https://defold.com/llms-full.txt) combines all manuals, API documentation, and examples into one searchable file.

 Use `llms.txt` to retrieve only the relevant pages in the official documentation needed for the current task.